MonitorQA/ExternalApiDocs/_posts/2023-07-02-create-attribute.md

 layout: null
 ---

 This method allows to create audit object attribute.
 First option with isDefault: true will be save as default value.
+Options array should contain at least one option.

 ### Request